Learning the first signs of diabetes in men can help prevent type 2 diabetes

 The good news is that you can lower your risk for diabetes if you have prediabetes, and lower your risk for diabetes complications if you have it.

-Many of the signs of diabetes are the same in men and women, but there are some signs that are only in men.
-Being familiar with both the signs common to both men and women, as well as additional signs of diabetes that are specific to men, can help you recognize if you may have diabetes or prediabetes.
+Many of the signs and symptoms of diabetes are the same in men and women, but there are some signs that are only in men.
+Being familiar with both the signs common to both men and women, as well as additional diabetes symptoms that are specific to men, can help you recognize if you may have diabetes or prediabetes.

 If you have diabetes signs, you can get medical help to see whether you have diabetes, and if so, to get help managing your diabetes and preventing complications.
 The earlier you get help, the better you can manage your condition to stay healthy.
 Taking charge early means you can work on practicing self-management strategies, such as eating right, testing your blood sugar, and getting active.
 Early action also gives you the chance to test tools, such as Lark Diabetes Health Coach, that can help you make these healthy behaviors into lifelong habits.